amitvashisttech/k8s-terraform-cgi-25May2020/08-First-Exercise/README.md

 # First Exercise

-## Privsion the infrastructure to meet the following conditions:
+## Provision the infrastructure to meet the following conditions:

  1. Create 4 Instance each in 2 Regions & print the output of Public & Private IP address
  2. Only 1 Frontend & 1 Backend instance in a single avaliablity zone.